Who Will Comfort Toffle?: Analysis

-Later versions
+Adaptations

 An audiobook version of the story was released as an LP album in 1978 by the Swedish acid/psych progg duo of Peter Lundblad and Torbjörn Eklund.
-An animated film featuring the music from the audiobook was also made by Johan Hagelbäck in 1980, and a children's play followed.
+2 years later, the audiobook was adapted into an animated short film made by Swedish animator Johan Hagelbäck and produced by the Swedish Film Institute.
+This was one of the 2 animated adaptations of the book, with the other short made in 2023.

 In 2006 the main character (Knytt in Swedish) was featured in the indie game series, Knytt.
 The series consisted of 3 releases and one expansion.
 The final release, Knytt Underground, was published in 2012.